-Once in theatres, you will be taken into an anaesthetic room where you will be asked to lie on a trolley.
+When it is time for your procedure you will be accompanied to the operating theatre and taken into an anaesthetic room where you will be asked to lie on a trolley.

-You may be asked to identify if you have contact lenses, false teeth, hearing aid or wig.
+You may be asked to identify if you have false teeth, hearing aid or wig.
 You may be asked to remove these or spectacles if it is felt they may interfere with your surgical procedure.